Gray-Layer, Oil Painting Techniques also known as the "Dead Layer"

-The gray-layer, in oil painting techniques.
-This is also called the dead layer, because, well, it looks dead.
-No color.
+The gray-layer, in the Flemish technique is also called the dead layer, because, well, it looks dead.

 Life comes to the painting after this layer with the color layers.
 But for now, you will establish all of your shadowing in greater detail, your half tones, and the modeling of each object in the painting.

 You should spend your most efforts and time in this layer.
 You get this layer right, and the rest will fall like water off the roof.
-Smooooth! and easy!
+Smooth!
+And easy!

 Now that you have your black mixed.
 Use it to create your other gray tones.
 See the Palette for an example.

-After scrapping and oiling out, we can begin the gray-layer.
-You start by appling paint.
+After scraping and oiling out, we can begin the gray-layer.
+You start by applying paint.
 Here in photo I'm adding paint to the background.
 I use a small round brush to do this.
 This allows for an equal distribution of paint and also allows some of the umber layer to show through.

 This helps make sure you're not overpowering your contrast range!
 Keep the gray layer close to the underlying umber and your overall contrast of the painting is preserved.